 - 1. The testimony of each examiner is monitored at least once each calendar year, assuming that testimony is rendered.
 It is the responsibility of each testifying examiner to ensure that this is done. - 2.
 Acceptable methods of courtroom monitoring are: - a.
 Direct courtroom observation by a higher-level supervisor (Criminalist Level IV or above). - i.
 This is the preferred method for trial testimony. - ii.
 In most cases the "higher-level supervisor" will be the immediate supervisor of the testifying examiner however, a peer of the immediate supervisor or a higher level manager may perform the monitoring. - b.
-Direct courtroom observation by any District Attorney present during the testimony. - i.
-This is the preferred method for Grand Jury testimony. - 3.
-The testimony monitor completes a Forensic Biology Court Testimony Evaluation Form.
-The form includes evaluations/comments on the following areas: - a.
+Direct courtroom observation by an ADA and/or defense attorney present during the testimony. - i.
+Evaluation by the ADA is the preferred method for Grand Jury testimony. - ii.
+For evaluation of tral testimony, the testifying examiner should attempt to get keedback from both the ADA and the defense attorney.
+The testifying employee can ask the attorney who summoned them to court to provide an evaluation form to the opposing counsel; however, if the attorney is not willing to do so it is not necessary to insist that it be done. - 3.
+The testimony evaluator completes a Forensic Biology Court Testimony Evaluation Form.
+The form includes evaluations/comments on the following area. - a.
 Appearance - b.
 Poise - c.
 Effectiveness of presentation (technical knowledge, ability to convey scientific concepts) - d.
 Interpretation of laboratory results - 4.
 Evaluation forms completed by someone other than the testifying employee's immediate supervisor are returned to the Quality Assurance Unit, and are then forwarded to the testifying examiner's immediate supervisor.